 However what you firstly need to consider is, are you 100% committed to studying the subject?
 Because as we describe here, it does require a full level of commitment, and if you are unsure it might be worth taking the time to investigate a taster or open entry course to architecture first.

-Or alternatively ensure that the programme provides the opportunity to move onto other areas without losing your first year.
+Or alternatively ensure that the program provides the opportunity to move onto other areas without losing your first year.

 A good starting point is to create a broad list of the architecture school’s that you initially find interesting (list them all), and start to compare them.
 This can be based on researching websites, attending open days, and/or speaking to past and current students.

 List all your options, but be sure to be mindful of the courses directions and time it takes to complete, some have a slightly less direct path than others.